ericwyles/chaos-engineering-demo/README.md

       - com.ericwyles.chaosengineeringdemo.alphavantage.AlphaVantageService.getPrice
 ```

-To run this version you will need an api key for AlphaVantage.

-You can get a license key here: https://www.alphavantage.co/support/#api-key

-And set it in the ALPHAVANTAGE_API_KEY environment variable when launching the app.

-With this version, all calls to alphavantage go through a wiremock.

-To run this version you will need an api key for WorldTradingData.

-You can get a license key here: https://www.worldtradingdata.com/

-And set it in the WORLDTRADINGDATA_API_KEY environment variable when launching the app.

 Start the app.
 The app should still handle faults well but the faults will be random.
 Use postman and observer the application logs.